 Design of the new Winthrop Library and learning center will be driven by the input of our community upon selection of the architect, and in keeping with the spirit of Westernization as required by town code.
 Key elements that will be incorporated can be anticipated by reviewing the summary of the needs assessment above.

+This project was allocated $2M in the recent state capital budget.
 We expect the library will be funded by a combination of state funds and private and foundation funds.
-We are currently talking to donors and potential donors, as well as planning for grant applications.
-We have applied for funds from the state budget, and expect to apply for RCO and LTAC funds for outdoor areas, parking lot and public bathrooms.
-Staffing, collection and programing, as well as basic maintenance, are provided through the North Central Regional Library System, which is funded by part of our property taxes.
+We are currently talking to donors and potential donors, as well as working on additional grant applications.
+We expect to apply for RCO and LTAC funds for outdoor areas, parking lot and public bathrooms.
+Staffing, collection and programing, as well as basic maintenance, are provided through the North Central Regional Library System, which is funded by our property taxes.

 Thanks to the generosity of many of you, and a couple of early donors, we are funded through schematic design.